ipdgc/GP2-network-generation/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This notebook was built with AMP-PD and eQTL data from eQTLGen and mined from opentargets, but by changing the file paths you can use any data of choice.
+This notebook was built with AMP-PD and eQTL data from eQTLGen and mined from Open Targets, but by changing the file paths you can use any data of choice.

 ### 1. Use the hackathon_networks.ipynb notebook